kulics/koral/Compare.md

 ### Feel

 ```
-for someObjects as movie: Movie do
+for case movie: Movie in someObjects do
     printLine("Movie: '\{movie.name}', dir. \{movie.director}");
 ```